jpetitcolas/jpetitcolas.github.com/_posts/2020-11-19-update-elastic-search-field-mapping-on-live-index.md

 ## Point Alias to our new Index

 One of the best Elastic Search practice is to use an alias in front of your indices.
-Instead of querying directly indices, we query the alias, which targets one or several indices.
+Instead of querying directly indices, we query the alias, which targets one (or several) indices.
 This extral layer allows to perform some maintenance operations without any downtime.
 If we need to re-index all our data, or update an index mapping, we can do in background.
-Once terminated, we update the alias target to point on the new index.
+Once terminated, we update the alias to point on the new index.

 Let's change the target of our `my-index` alias to our new index: